Everyone is looking for instant success, but it doesn’t work that way. You build a successful life one day at a time.

 When Tom is not working, you will find spending time with his wife and four children.
-He is also an avid fisherman.
+He is an avid fisherman and sports fan.
 He has launched the Firm’s concept of #BeMore, which encourages members of the firm to live their best lives, professionally and personally.

 Tom is a graduate of Villanova University where he received a Bachelor of Science Degree in Accounting.
 He has received a master’s in Business Administration from Pepperdine University.
 He is a member of the American Institute of Certified Public Accountants and the California Society of CPAs and serves on the Loyola Marymount University Accounting Advisory Board.

 Favorite place in the world: